skalenetwork/skale-consensus/oracle/README.md

 _If uri is eth:// then information is obtained from the geth server that the node is connected to_.
  _Max length of uri string is 1024 bytes._
 * ```time```, uint64 - Linux time of request in ms.
   * ```jsps```, array of strings - list of string JSON pointers to the data elements to be picked from server response.
                 The array must have from 1 to 32 elements.
 Max length of each pointer 1024 bytes.
+                 Note: this element is required for web requests, and shall not be present for EthAPI requests.
   _See https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers._
 * ```encoding```, string - the only currently supported encoding is```json```. ```abi``` will be supported in future releases.
 * ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks